Short Description

 The IUCN red-listing process is a globally accepted methodology for assessing species extinction risk at global and regional (including national) scales.

-A Red List Index is based on the numbers of species in each Red List category and how these numbers change over time as species improve or deteriorate in status.
+A Red List Index is based on the numbers of species in each Red List category.
+How these numbers change over time reflects how species improve or deteriorate in status.
 The index is expressed as a value between zero and one, where ‘one’ equates to all species assessed as Least Concern (hence none are expected to go extinct in the near future), and ‘zero’ indicates that all species have gone extinct within the geographical area being considered.
-In this way, the index can be used to measure overall extinction risk of a large number of species at a specific point in time, and when recalculated at intervals, to provide a trend.
+In this way, the index is used to measure the overall extinction risk of many species, and when recalculated at intervals, this provides a trend.

-The indicator presented here excludes changes in the number of species in each Red List category that are driven by improvements in knowledge and changing taxonomy, rather than a real change in population or distribution.
-It therefore measures change in aggregate extinction risk across groups of species over time, resulting from genuine improvements or deteriorations in the status of individual species.
+The indicator presented here excludes changes in the number of species in each Red List category that are driven by improvements in knowledge (e.g. increase in data) or changing taxonomy, rather than a real change in population or distribution.
+It therefore measures genuine improvements or deteriorations in the status of species.

 Change in the Red List Index for England is expected to be subtle, partly because it is numerically dominated by species of Least Concern, and the index measures net changes in the movement of species between Red List categories.
 Furthermore, the index can exhibit time-lags, due to the implementation of biodiversity policies, resultant improvements in species populations, available data evidencing these and the frequency of Red List assessment.
 Therefore, the index will be most effective as a long-term indicator.
 It is anticipated that the indicator will operate over at least a 20-year period (2022 to 2042), with a 10-year update cycle of every Great Britain Red List in the index.
 The D5 indicator will be partially updated and reported on every 5 years.